casualuser/casualuser.github.io/blockchain.md

 # Blockchain & Web3

-I build and maintain blockchain and web3 backends, from infrastructure to smart contract integrations and DApp support.
+Webomage builds and maintains blockchain and web3 backends, from infrastructure to smart contract integrations and DApp support.

 ## Focus Areas